Buying vs. Renting Your Home

 • Do you want to spend several years in a house and in a neighborhood?

 • Do you enjoy lawn and garden work?

 • Might you need to move suddenly to care for family?

 • Do you want to keep your assets accessible in the bank, or do you want to invest long-term in a home?

 One of the advantages of renting is being generally free of most maintenance responsibilities and the flexibility of moving almost as soon as you decide.
 But by renting, you lose the chance to build equity, take advantage of tax benefits, and protect yourself against rent increases.
 Also, you may not be free to decorate without permission and may be at the mercy of the landlord for your housing needs.

 Home ownership also comes with short and long-term tax advantages.
 The mortgage interest and real estate taxes are tax deductible, which allows you to subtract part of your housing-related expenses from your taxable income and could reduce your tax bill.
 In many cases, the amount of money a renter spends on rent can be about the same as or less than the amount a homeowner spends on a mortgage.
 With the tax benefit for homeowners, the savings can be significant.

 Christopher Diaz, P.A. – Christopher brings a wealth of knowledge from both personal and professional experience in the field of real estate.
-He is recognized as a “Gold Key” certified REALTOR® by the Orlando Regional Realtor Association for excellence and professionalism in the field.
+He is recognized as a “Gold Key” certified REALTOR® by the Orlando Regional Realtor Association for excellence and professionalism and an Orlando Top 500 REALTOR®.
 He has extensive experience in investment properties including flip, long term, vacation and second homes as well as traditional residential real estate.
 His client base includes local, national and international buyers and sellers.
-Christopher also serves on the Advisory Board for La Rosa Realty LLC and enjoys spending his free time with his wife and four children.
+Christopher also serves as the Real Estate Sales Director for Verandah Properties and enjoys spending his free time with his wife and four children.
 Let’s Connect!

 Buying vs. Renting Your Home